jimhigson/oboe.js/writing/main/5_Implementation.md

 together these might be considered as an Adaptor pattern, albeit modified to be even-driven rather than call-driven: we receive six event types and in response emit from a vocabulary of two, `NODE_FOUND` and `PATH_FOUND`.
-The events from Clarinet are low level, reporting the sequence of tokens in the markup; those emitted are at a much higher level of abstraction, reporting the JSON nodes and paths as they are discovered.
+The events received from Clarinet are low level, reporting the sequence of tokens in the markup; those emitted are at a much higher level of abstraction, reporting the JSON nodes and paths as they are discovered.
 Testing a JSONPath expression for a match against any